cardano-foundation/CIPs/CIP-0030/README.md

 Errors: APIError

 This is the entrypoint to start communication with the user's wallet.
+The wallet should request the user's permission to connect the dApp to the user's wallet.
+Only if permission has been granted, will an API object will be returned to the dApp to use.

+The wallet can choose to maintain a dApp whitelist to minimize asking for the user's permission every time access is requested.
+However, this behavior is wallet specific and should be transparent to dApps using this API.

+If this method is called with a new extension list, and the dApp is asking for a new extension that would require specific user consent to activate, then it should be treated as if it was called for the first time.
+This is to prevent a possibility where a dApp asks for basic extensions and then asks for an extension that the wallet would otherwise have prompted the user for permission to enable.
-The wallet should request the user's permission to connect the web page to the user's wallet, and if permission has been granted, the full API will be returned to the dApp to use.
-The wallet can choose to maintain a whitelist to not necessarily ask the user's permission every time access is requested, but this behavior is up to the wallet and should be transparent to web pages using this API.
-If a wallet is already connected this function should not request access a second time, and instead just return the `API` object.
+Otherwise, if the extension list has not changed OR the wallet does not ask for permissions to enable any individual extensions, then this function should not request access a second time, and instead, just return the `API` object.

 Upon start, dApp can explicitly request a list of additional functionalities they expect as a list of CIP numbers capturing those extensions.
 This is used as an extensibility mechanism to document what functionalities can be provided by the wallet interface.
 CIP-0030 provides a set of base interfaces that every wallet must support.
 Then, new functionalities are introduced via additional CIPs and may be all or partially supported by wallets.

-DApps are expected to use this endpoint to perform an initial handshake and ensure that the wallet supports all their required functionalities.
-Note that it's possible for two extensions to be mutually incompatible (because they provide two conflicting features).
-While we may try to avoid this as much as possible while designing CIPs, it is also the responsability of wallet providers to assess whether they can support a given combination of extensions, or not.
-Hence wallets aren't expected to fail should they not recognize or not support a particular combination of extensions.
-Instead, they should decide what they enable and reflect their choice in the `cardano.{walletName}.extensions` field of the Full API.
-As a result, dApps may fail and inform their users or may use a different, less-efficient, strategy to cope with a lack of functionality.
+If the extensions list is not specified, it defaults to an empty list `{}`.
+The wallet should treat an empty list as a request to enable **ALL** extensions which are not mutually exclusive.
+The wallet may also enable extensions that it *prefers* for any extensions which would conflict.
+Conversely, it would then disable the non-preferred conflicting extensions.

+*Note:* If an extension list is supplied, extension `{"cip":30}` (or the preferred replacement in the case of a conflict) **MUST** always be enabled, even if it's not explicitly listed.
+This is because the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property of the API is necessary for the dApp to query what extensions are available for it to use.
+If `CIP-30` (or its successor) is NOT always enabled, then the dApp would have no capability to determine what extensions were available.
+Any conflicting extension to `CIP-30` **MUST** supply this property.

+DApps are expected to use this endpoint to perform an initial handshake and ensure that the wallet supports all its required functionalities.

+*Note:* Extensions can be mutually incompatible.
+Incompatibilities can arise for example:

+* When extensions provide conflicting features.
+* If a newer extension wholly replaces the functionality of an older one.
+* A draft `"x-cip"` is replaced by a final `"cip"`.

+While conflicting extensions should be avoided where reasonable while designing CIPs, it is also the responsibility of wallet providers to assess whether they can support a given combination of extensions, or not.
+Wallets *MUST NOT* fail to enable the API should they not recognize or not support a particular combination of extensions.
+Instead, they should decide what they enable and reflect their choice in the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property of the Full API.
+DApps will use the extensions reported by that property to decide how to proceed.
+For example, they can fail and inform their users that necessary wallet features are unavailable, or may use a different, less-efficient, strategy to cope with a lack of functionality.
+This may require the wallet to re-request a different set of extensions.

 ##### Can extensions depend on other extensions?

 Yes.
 Extensions may have other extensions as pre-requisite.
 Some newer extensions may also invalidate functionality introduced by earlier extensions.
-There's no particular rule or constraints in that regards.
-Extensions are specified as CIP, and will define what it entails to enable them.
+There are no particular rules or constraints in that regard.
+Extensions are specified as a CIP, and will define what it entails to enable them.

+Wallets should attempt to enable all extensions necessary to enable the extensions requested, even if they were not specifically requested.
+For example, if `CIP-9999` needs `CIP-8123` and a request is made to ONLY enable `[{"cip":9999}]` then the wallet should automatically enable `CIP-8123` as if the request was actually for `[{"cip":8123},{"cip":9999}]`.

+##### Can wallets enable more extensions than requested?

+Yes.
+It would be a legitimate implementation of this CIP for a wallet to **ALWAYS** enable every extension it supports, regardless of the requested list of extensions.
+The only caveat is that the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property must faithfully reflect the extensions which the wallet API object supports.

 ##### Should extensions follow a specific format?